pipe-cd/pipecd/docs/rfcs/0014-multi-cluster-deployment-for-k8s.md

 For example, consider deploying a microservice called `microservice-a` to the clusters called `cluster-hoge`, `cluster-fuga`.
 At first, we will prepare one application with one `app.pipecd.yaml` and some manifests like this.
-Set the item `multiTarget` in spec.quickSync of app.pipecd.yaml, and set the dir containing the manifests you want to deploy and the platform provider to which you want to deploy.
+Set the item `multiTarget` in spec.input of app.pipecd.yaml, and set the dir containing the manifests you want to deploy and the platform provider to which you want to deploy.
 This will deploy to `cluster-hoge` and `cluster-fuga` at the same time when quickSync is executed.

 ```